|Title:||Head Soccer Coach|

 Fernandez also played for two seasons in the USISL for the Knoxville Impact, serving one year as head coach.
 He holds the NSCAA National, Advanced National and Premier Diplomas and is also a USSF-certified coach.
 He is also a State Head Coach for the tennessee Olympic Development Program and is presently the coach of 1996 boys.

-Coach Fernandez was inducted into the Maryville College Wall of
+Coach Fernandez was inducted into the Tennessee Wesleyan Hall of

 He lives in Maryville with his wife Fran and two sons Marc and Chris.